theparanoids/crypki/README.md

   curl -X GET https://localhost:4443/ruok --cert tls-crt/client.crt --key tls-crt/client.key --cacert tls-crt/ca.crt
   ```

-**Disclaimer:** _the above installation guidelines are to help you get started with crypki; they should be used only for testing/development purposes.
+**Disclaimer:** _the above installation guidelines are to help you to get started with crypki; they should be used only for testing/development purposes.
 Please do not use this setup for production, because it is not secure._

 ## Configuration